codejoat/joatblog/README.md

 ## How I Built It

 - Pure HTML5 and vanilla CSS3, no frameworks
-- Responsive design using grid, flexbox, and media queries
+- Responsive design using flexbox, and media queries
 - Color themes via media queries and CSS custom properties
 - Layouts managed with semantic elements instead of just divs
 - Git for version control and GitHub Pages for free hosting